mate-academy/jv-program-common-mistakes/hibernate/add-shopping-cart/add-shopping-cart-hw.md

 1. Try to think what should be called first `userService.add(user)` or `registerNewShoppingCart()`.
 1. Try to think what should you do first in method `addSession`:
 `ticketDao.add(ticket);` or `shoppingCartService.update()`
+1. Remember to add `catch` blocks for operations of all types on DAO layer.